-Dr. Schnoll is Director of the Center for Interdisciplinary Research on Nicotine Addiction, an Associate Professor in the Department of Psychiatry at the University of Pennsylvania (PENN), co-leader of the Tobacco and Environmental Carcinogenesis Program at the PENN Abramson Cancer Center, and a Senior Fellow in PENN’s Center for Public Health Initiatives, where he teaches core courses for the PENN MPH program.
+Dr. Schnoll is Director of the Center for Interdisciplinary Research on Nicotine Addiction, a Professor in the Department of Psychiatry at the University of Pennsylvania (PENN), the Associate Director for Population Science and co-leader of the Tobacco and Environmental Carcinogenesis Program at the PENN Abramson Cancer Center, and a Senior Fellow in PENN’s Center for Public Health Initiatives, where he teaches core courses for the PENN MPH program.
 After receiving his Ph.D. in psychology from the University of Rhode Island in 1998, Dr. Schnoll completed a post-doctoral fellowship in Cancer Prevention and Control at Fox Chase Cancer Center and remained there as a faculty member in the Division of Population Science until September, 2005, when he moved to his current position at the University of Pennsylvania.
 Dr. Schnoll’s research focuses on the study of new methods for treating nicotine dependence, the examination of novel ways to use existing treatments for nicotine dependence to improve their efficacy, and the study of methods to improve the use of smoking cessation treatments, particularly in under-served or vulnerable populations.
 Dr. Schnoll has conducted behavioral, physician-based, and pharmacological clinical trials for smoking cessation, and conducted tobacco control research in India and Russia.
-Dr. Schnoll has published close to 100 peer-reviewed papers, received 12 NIH grants, has served as a scientific advisor for the NCI and the ACS, chaired or served on close to 75 NIH study sections, and served as program chair/co-chair for 3 annual meetings of the Society for Research on Nicotine and Tobacco.
+Dr. Schnoll has published over 120 peer-reviewed papers, received 13 NIH grants as Principal Investigator, has served as a scientific advisor for the NCI and the ACS, chaired or served on close to 75 NIH study sections, and served as program chair/co-chair for 3 annual meetings of the Society for Research on Nicotine and Tobacco.

 Andrew A. Strasser, Ph.D.